 The Texas reserve margin assesses projections of supply and demand for the ERCOT electricity market.
 A high reserve margin means there are adequate resources to cover power demands.
 A high reserve margin tends to drive electricity wholesale prices down.
 A low reserve margin means we may not have sufficient power resources if a generation resource goes offline unexpectedly.
 A low reserve margin tends to drive electricity wholesale prices up due to concerns of scarcity.

->Reserve margins for summer 2023 in Texas point toward lower prices.
+>Reserve margins for summer 2023 in Texas point toward typical seasonality.
+Prices normally increase June-August and this year is no exception.

 But reserve margins are just one of the economic factors that impact electricity rate trends in Texas.
 The other factors include natural gas prices and global economics, regulatory changes and weather.